tomhrr/cosh/doc/all.md

    covers.
  - `ip.version`: Takes an IP object and returns the version of that object (either 4 or 6).
- - `ip.to-prefixes`: Takes an IP object and returns a list comprising the prefixes (as IP objects) that make up the object.
+ - `ip.prefixes`: Takes an IP object and returns a list comprising the prefixes (as IP objects) that make up the object.
    (The main use of this is for converting a range into a set of prefixes, if necessary.)